KycKyc/Ururouter/README.md

 ### To Do

 1. Better pathParser, strip down unnecessary code, introduce strickier standarts and get rid of all unnecessary conditions after that.
+2. Remove `strictTrailingSlash` have no use in terms of path matching.

 ## Router